Restoring Function. Embracing Life.

 Meniscus tears can result from various factors, including:

-• Sudden twisting or rotation of the knee during sports or activities.
+• Sudden twisting, pivoting, changing of direction or rotation of the knee during sports or activities (such as football, basketball).

 • Pre-existing knee conditions or structural abnormalities.